Shyam Bihari Lal

-Shyam Bihari Lal (1 January 1966) is an Indian politician.
-He represented the Faridpur Assembly constituency in Bareilly district of Lucknow, Uttar Pradesh.
-He has been 2 times MLA from Faridpur.
+Shyam Bihari Lal (1 January 1966 – 2 January 2026) was an Indian politician.
+He represented the Faridpur Assembly constituency in Bareilly district of Uttar Pradesh.
+He was twice MLA from Faridpur.

 Early life and education

-Lal was born on Bareilly of Lucknow in late Radheshyam's house in the year 1966.
-He is married and has a son and two daughters.
-He is a postgraduate and has also completed his Ph.D.
+Lal was born in Bareilly of Uttar Pradesh.
+He was married and had a son and two daughters.
+Lal was a postgraduate and also completed his Ph.D.

 Political career

 Lal won the 2022 Uttar Pradesh Legislative Assembly Election defeating Vijay Pal Singh of the Samajwadi Party by a margin of 2921 votes.

+Death

+Lal died from a heart attack in Bareilly, Uttar Pradesh on 2 January 2026, a day after his 60th birthday.